Searching for emergent spacetime in spin glasses: Bulk emergence and generalized free fields

 and if $O$ is Hermitian, $\r(\w)$ is antisymmetric for bosons and symmetric for fermions\footnote{There is an implicit assumption in deriving these last symmetry statements that one has a continuous spectrum, so that one can shift energies by $\w$ and the respected states exist.}.
 As reviewed in \cite{Gesteau:2024dhj}, the spectral function determines also the set of allowed smearing functions.
 This is given by functions that have finite norm in the inner product

-It is evident that the depth parameter $\cT$ of Def.~\ref{def:depth_parameter} is given by the length of the smallest time interval, so that the algebra of the timeband has no relative commutant anymore.
+One can show \cite{Gesteau:2024rpt}, that for generalized free fields, the depth parameter $\cT$ of Def.~\ref{def:depth_parameter} is given by the length of the smallest time interval, so that the algebra of the timeband has no relative commutant anymore.
 The relevance of the spectral functions for emergent bulk properties was already conjectured in \cite{Festuccia:2005pi,Festuccia:2006sa}.
 In the bulk language, this corresponds to a bulk reconstruction of a full Cauchy surface.
 This is due to the fact that if one can reconstruct a full Cauchy surface, no nontrivial operator can commute with all operators in the algebra anymore, since the algebra associated to the Cauchy surface contains all operators\footnote{This hinges technically on the statement that the timeband algebras are \textit{factors}, which means that every operator that is not the identity and commutes with every operator in the algebra is not itself part of the algebra.}.
 GL then proved the following statements (which we repeat in an informal fashion).

 \begin{theorem}[cf.~Proposition 2.12 in \cite{Gesteau:2024rpt}] If the support of $\r(\w)$ is compact, then $\cT= 0$. \end{theorem} \begin{theorem}[cf.~Proposition 2.13 in \cite{Gesteau:2024rpt}] If $\r(\w)$ does not vanish for any $\w$, except $\w = 0$, and decays at most polynomially in $\w$, then $\cT = \infty$. \end{theorem} The intuitive reason behind the first theorem is that if $\r(\w)$ has compact support, $\r(t)$ is analytic and therefore one can infer the whole function from an arbitrarily small timeband, i.e., one only needs to observe the dynamics for an arbitrarily small amount of time to know all the development.
 The proof of the second theorem proceeds by constructing an explicit function $g(t)$ that can be made to have support outside of the timeband, so that the integrals are on orthogonal subspaces when computing the commutator.
 Furthermore GL proved that \begin{theorem}[cf.~Proposition 2.9 in \cite{Gesteau:2024rpt}] If there exist a half-sided modular inclusion, $\r(\w)$ has to be nonzero on every open intervall. \end{theorem} The above theorem gives the necessary conditions that are needed for a nonzero semiclassical emergent radial direction.
 Here by semiclassical we mean that there is a nontrivial notion of bulk causality and that a finite boundary interval can only probe a finite distance into the bulk.
 The remaining questions is whether there is an example of a system with a finite $\cT$.
 This was also answered affirmatively by GL for spectral functions of the form